 Mt.
 Vernon High School Hosts “Rise Above It” Interactive Mental Health Workshop on 9/11

 The Mt.
-Vernon High School is the first school to host Healthy 365’s “Rise Above It” interactive mental health workshop on September 11.
+Vernon High School is the first school to host Healthy 365’s “Rise Above It” interactive mental health workshop on September 11, 2019.
 Healthy 365 is part of Hancock Health, and is the sponsor of this countywide mental health event.
-The workshops will be dedicated to educating students (ages 13+) and adults on the best ways to cope with life’s challenges.
-There will be a variety of breakout sessions, all of which dealing with common obstacles that students and adults will face or have already faced.
-The topics that will be covered in the workshops deal with problems that adults and students can face on a day-to-day basis, such as; anxiety, addiction, grief & loss, social media, cultural sensitivity, depression, suicide, and many more.
-There will be shuttle buses available from several Hancock County schools, as well as complimentary snacks for participants.
-Register to attend Healthy 365’s “Rise Above It” HERE or, for more information, call (317) 468-4177.
+The workshops were dedicated to educating students (ages 13+) and adults on the best ways to cope with life’s challenges.
+There were a variety of breakout sessions, all of which dealt with common obstacles that students and adults will face or have already faced.
+The topics that were covered in the workshops dealt with problems that adults and students can face on a day-to-day basis, such as; anxiety, addiction, grief & loss, social media, cultural sensitivity, depression, suicide, and many more.
+Shuttle buses were available from several Hancock County schools, as well as complimentary snacks for participants.

 Mt.
 Vernon High School Students Offer "Bring Change to Mind" Club Focused on Mental Wellness